kairadiant/animeRecommendationAI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Thank you for visiting the Basic Webpage repository!
+Thank you for visiting!
 Enjoy exploring and happy coding!

 **Note:** This script relies on web scraping, and changes in the structure of the MyAnimeList website may affect its functionality.